nousheensulthana/nousheensulthana/README.md

 This repo is created as part of my OSSE Assignment.
-This will contain an html page to dislay my profile.
+This will contain an html page to display my profile.